Supply and Fit Boen Engineered Flooring

 Benefits of Boen Flooring

 - Ideal for underfloor heating.
-Exception will be all Boen beech and maple floorings, as these species are
+The exception will be all Boen beech and maple floorings, as these species are

 The moisture content of the subfloor should be within a range of a maximum of 12%.
 FlooringFirst operatives will measure the subfloors dampness if any concern is raised and hold the installation of the floors if levels go over the recommended readings.